pearcej/cppds/_sources/LinearLinked/Objectives.rst

 Objectives
 ----------

+-  To appreciate that list-like data types such as arrays and vectors which rely on storing data in contiguous memory are just one type of list-like structure.

+-  To learn that linked lists are a different list-like data structure.

+-  To write code which manipulates linked lists in C++.

+-  Understand node and pointer diagrams to illustrate the linked list.

+-  To learn how singly and doubly linked lists are implemented in C++.

--  To understand the abstract data types node and list, including the unordered list and ordered list.
+-  To understand the abstract data types node and linked list, including the unordered list and ordered list.